LLNL/RAJA/docs/sphinx/user_guide/feature/loop_basic.rst

     either teams or threads based on the execution policy template parameter provided.

-Team shared memory is available by using the ``RAJA_TEAM_SHARED`` macro on statically sized arrays or via dynamic allocation in the ``RAJA::LaunchParams`` method.
+Team shared memory can be allocated by using the ``RAJA_TEAM_SHARED`` macro on statically sized arrays or via dynamic allocation in the ``RAJA::LaunchParams`` method.
 Team shared memory enables threads in a given team shared access to a data buffer.
-In practice, team policies are typically aliases for RAJA GPU block policies in the x,y,z dimensions, while thread policies are aliases for RAJA GPU thread policies in the x,y,z dimensions.
-In a host execution environment, teams and threads may be mapped to sequential loop execution or OpenMP threaded regions.
-Often, the ``RAJA::LaunchParams`` method can take an empty argument list for host execution.
+Loops are then assigned to either teams or threads based on the GPU execution policy.
+Under the CUDA/HIP nomenclature teams correspond to blocks while in SYCL nomenclature teams correspond to workgroups.

+In a host execution environment teams and thread parameters in the ``RAJA::LaunchParams`` struct have no effect in execution and may be omitted if only running on the host.

 Please see the following tutorial sections for detailed examples that use ``RAJA::launch``: